 - 3 Clients without the need to pay extra.
 The phone app is licensed separately for SAP.

 - D365BC clients are technologically more advanced.
-The programmer just needs to do the customization once and deployed to 3 clients.
-SAP app will need to be customized separately from the main application.
+The programmer just needs to do the customisation once and deploy to 3 clients.
+SAP app will need to be customised separately from the main application.

 Matured and Rich Functionalities